LMFDB/lmfdb/Postgres_FAQ.md

 Adding and modifying data
 -------------------------

-Note that you need editor priviledges to add, delete or modify data.
+Note that you need editor privileges to add, delete or modify data.

 1. How do I create a new table?